Skip to content

 With Uni

 The notebook models each quality signal as an independent probabilistic fact with its own confidence.
-Noisy-OR aggregation computes the probability that at least one signal indicates risk — the "any-failure" score.
-Joint reliability computes the probability that all checks pass simultaneously.
-Both are expressed as declarative rules, not custom aggregation code.
-Adding a new signal source means adding one fact; the aggregation updates automatically.
-Every vendor score includes a full derivation showing exactly which signals contributed and how.
+Noisy-OR aggregation (MNOR) computes each component's failure risk — the probability that at least one of its signals indicates a problem, the "any-failure" score.
+Joint reliability (MPROD) then rolls those component risks up to a per-vendor reliability — the probability that all of a vendor's components hold simultaneously.
+Both are expressed as declarative FOLD rules, not custom aggregation code.
+Adding a new signal source means adding one fact and re-evaluating; the aggregation follows automatically.

 What You'll See

-• Vendor risk scores using noisy-OR that correctly model independent failure modes
+• Component risk scores using noisy-OR (MNOR) that correctly model independent failure modes

-• Joint reliability scores showing the probability all quality checks pass simultaneously
+• Joint vendor reliability scores (MPROD) showing the probability all of a vendor's components hold simultaneously

 • Clear semantic separation between "any-failure" risk and "all-must-pass" reliability